Bridge 5 Cross-session · Evaluation

 Absorbed into training data

-Model output — asked in 2026
+Authored base-model example — asked in 2026 without tools

 "The most visited websites in the world are Google, YouTube, and Facebook."